NJHale/chicken-scratch/python-coop-store/README.md

-# nodejs-chicken-store
+# python-coop-store

-Simple REST service for chickens and accompanying models
+Simple REST service for coops and accompanying models

 ## Docker Image

-A Docker container image for this service can be built by issuing a `docker build ../nodejs-chicken-store` from the root git repository
+A Docker container image for this service can be built by issuing a `docker build ../nodejs-coop-store` from the root git repository

 ## Deployment on OpenShift